-The School shall gather and maintain all data, involving placement, tracking, and monitoring of student suspensions, expulsions, and reinstatements, and make such outcome data readily available to the District upon request.
+STEM Prep shall gather and maintain all data related to placement, tracking, and monitoring of student suspensions, expulsions, and reinstatements, and make such outcome data readily available to the District upon request.

 Data Collection and Reporting - Special Education

 The school will collect and produce data regarding the suspension and expulsion of special education students as required by the Special Education Modified Consent Decree.
 Discipline procedures for students with special needs will include positive behavioral interventions.